-Ovis is a framework for interactive visual analysis of ocean forecasts.
-Tailored to the needs of scientists Ovis allows efficient and easy analysis of ocean forecasts, based on ensemble simulations.
-Empowered by the vast performance of modern GPUs Ovis recomputes derived data on the fly, enabling the user to dive into the data, change parameters, select subsets of the ensemble and instantly visualize the results.
+Ovis is a framework for interactive visual analysis of ensemble simulation ocean forecasts.
+Ovis allows efficient and easy analysis of ocean forecasts and their parameter subspaces by recomputing derived data on the fly, enabling the user to dive into the data, change parameters, select subsets of the ensemble and instantly visualize the results.
 Ovis is implemented in Objective C and OpenGL.
 It is a result of my PhD thesis and was developed partly during my time as a PhD student and later as a PostDoc at the High-Performance Visualization Group, part of the Visual Computing Center and the Red Sea Modeling and Prediction Group at the King Abdullah University of Science and Technology.

 Ovis in Action.

-The foundation of Ovis builts state of the art research.
-Please have a look at some of our most recent publications.
+The foundation of Ovis builds state of the art research.
+Please have a look at our related publications.

 Visual Analysis of Reservoir Simulation Ensembles.